 The painting is very damaged and worn and the paint has darkened in many places.
 The checkered floor was schematically repainted in the nineteenth century.

-The episode of Christ washing the feet of his disciples is told in the Gospel of Saint John (13:2–17).
-After supper with his disciples Jesus rose and began to wash their feet.
+The episode of Christ washing the feet of his disciples is told in the Gospel of John (13:2–17).
+After supper with his disciples Christ rose and began to wash their feet.
 Peter said he could not allow this, but Christ replied that if Peter would not allow him to wash his feet then he had no place with him.
 Peter asked Christ to wash his hands and head as well, but Christ said that those who were clean only needed to have their feet washed.
 He then instructed the disciples to wash one another’s feet.

 The painting is first recorded in the chapel of the Most Holy Sacrament in the Church of S. Trovaso in Venice.
 This chapel was the responsibility of the Scuola di Santissimo Sacramento (Confraternity of the Most Sacred Sacrament) – which is still active in the city today – and they must have commissioned the painting in about 1575–80.
 It was the confraternity’s responsibility to accompany the Sacrament with a lantern and a bell to the houses of the sick.
 Tintoretto’s Christ washing the Feet of the Disciples originally hung on the right of the altar and his Last Supper (still in the chapel today) hung on the left.